revenium/revenium-middleware-ollama-python/README.md

 ```

 The middleware automatically intercepts Ollama API calls and sends metering data to Revenium without requiring any
 changes to your existing code.
-Make sure to set the `REVENIUM_METERING_API_KEY` in your `.env` file for authentication
-with the Revenium service.

 ### Enhanced Tracking with Metadata